Here is where I stand on the issues that matter to you:

 I am also in favour of radically overhauling the system for devising area plans in Northern Ireland.

-Since 1997, the Labour Government has caused immense harm to religious freedom and expression.
 At Westminster and in the Northern Ireland Assembly I have consistently defended the right of people to publicly state their beliefs and live their lives according to them.
 Because of this I have received a 100% approval rating from the Christian Institute.
+I believe that marriage should remain as a union between one man and one woman and I have voted against the Marriage (Same Sex Couples) Bill in Parliament.
 I will continue to fight against the anti Christian and anti faith bias which prevails in the House of Commons.

 Due to years of terrorism our international image has suffered greatly, and the tourism industry has lost millions of pounds because of it.
 However we now have a great opportunity to promote Northern Ireland in a positive manner, and this has the potential to transform our economy.
 We cannot, however, allow republicans to promote their deluded version of history and there must be no glorification of terrorism in the promotion of tourism in Northern Ireland.
 There is huge potential for the industry in East Antrim, and I am working with other MLA’s and Councillors in the area to ensure that this is promoted.
 I have also worked closely with La Farge to promote the existing tourist potential of the Magheramorne Quarry Development.

 Good transport links are essential for growing economy.
 The free movement of people and goods enables an area to grow and develop and I strongly believe that this needs to happen in Northern Ireland.
-I believe that the upgrade of the A8 is essential to strengthening East Antrim and I will continue to work to ensure that the plans become a reality.
+I believe that the upgrade of the A8 and A2 are essential to strengthening East Antrim and I am glad that these plans are no becoming a reality.
 We also need to upgrade our rail network.
-I welcome the news that new trains will be in service on the Larne line from 2011.
-We have seen passenger numbers rise by almost 30% on the lines where new trains have been introduced and if these numbers are replicated in the Larne line it will be great news for the economy of East Antrim.
+New trains have increased demand on the Larne line and this strengthens the the case for more investment on stations and park and ride facilities to make public transport more attractive.
 However alongside new trains we also need to see more frequent services.
 I will continue to make the case for this in the Northern Ireland Assembly and ensure that the necessary infrastructure is in place in East Antrim.